SerjoschDuering/Grasshopper_Comparator/README.md

 > This project began as a quick afternoon experiment and has evolved into a single-file implementation with over 2000 lines of code.
 While it shows great potential, please note that it's still a work in progress.
 I had plans to refine and expand it further, but I haven't yet found the time to do so.

 ## Features
+> ⚠️  Unfortunatly Cluster Contents are not supported yet (I had it implemented once, but the file got currupted and was lost)

 - **Side-by-Side Comparison**: Visualize both the current and previous versions of a Grasshopper definition simultaneously, highlighting added, removed, changed, and unchanged components.